 A NATIONAL MOVEMENT FOR A NON-VIOLENT CULTURE OF DEVELOPMENT

-We all agree that the river Ganga with its pure water and the Himalayas with its natural flora and fauna are invaluable not only for our country but also for the entire world.
-Yet it is greatly agonizing, anguishing and alarming to see that year after year we are doing more and more harm to the natural forests and wildlife of the Himalayas, and in spite of our launching the Ganga Action Plan in 1985 and spending hundreds of crores of rupees for this purpose, the pollution levels of the mighty Ganga continues to be alarmingly high, even though we know it to be the lifeline of crores of our people and crores of our people consider her to be their divine mother.
+The utility, aesthetic and religious value of the natural ecology of the Ganga & of the Himalaya is invaluable.
+Ganga, the cradle of the Indian civilization, is considered to be the holiest river by crores of Indians.
+It is the lifeline of crores of people of our subcontinent; about 47 per cent of the total irrigated area in the country is located in its basin in its 2525 km. stretch.
+Yet it is greatly agonizing, anguishing and alarming to see that year after year we are doing more and more harm to the natural forests and wildlife of the Himalayas, and in spite of our launching the Ganga Action Plan in 1985 and spending hundreds of crores of rupees for this purpose, the pollution levels of the mighty Ganga continues to be alarmingly high, even though we know that it is the lifeline of crores of our people and crores of our people consider her to be their divine mother and that the polluted water directly or indirectly causes health hazards like cancer, respiratory diseases, renal failure and much other water born or water related diseases.
 According to UNDP Human Development Report 1998, there are more than 29 cities, 70 towns and thousands of villages located on the banks of the river, depositing every year more than 13 billion liters of sewage directly into it.
 Another 260 million liters of industrial wastes are added to this by hundreds of factories along the riverbanks.
-Besides, to this, are added the run off from more than 6 million tones of chemical fertilisers and more 9000 tones of chemical pesticides.
+Besides, to this, are added the run off from more than 6 million tonnes of chemical fertilisers and more 9000 tonnes of chemical pesticides.

-Rivers are invaluable for us and will remain invaluable forever as the direct or indirect source of drinking water for crores of people.
-Similarly our forests will remain invaluable forever as the natural preserver of our invaluable water, topsoil, medicinal plants and wildlife.
-Hence discharge of untreated effluents from industries and untreated sewage from the cities and towns to the rivers must be strictly banned throughout our country and time-bound decisive steps must be taken to transform one third of our land into forests.
 Present paradigms of development need to be reviewed, which have been causing perpetual harm to our life-sustaining natural systems.
-Present forms of development must be tempered with the principle of non-violence, which is the base of all ethical principles.
+All great religions, explicitly or implicitly, accept the natural eco-systems which sustain healthy life and provide various essentials of life freely to masses to be sacred and invaluable.
+We must not allow our development activities to deprive the masses the various invaluable services they have been getting freely since ages from the Himalayas and from the Ganga and its tributaries.
+We must not allow, in the name of development, our greed for wealth and lust for luxuries to deprive the masses the invaluable essentials of life such as pure air, water, sun light, natural manure, medicinal plants, etc. which they have been getting freely from nature since ages.
 Surely, our country has moral and spiritual resources to provide to the world the example of a culture of non-violence and Truth (i.e. the true ultimate meaning of life) which can meet the challenges of the present technological age.
 (For Gandhiji's view on Truth and non-violence, please see the Note entitled " Gandhiji on Truth and non-violence".)
 Our future generations will condemn and curse us if we fail to take now the right steps in the direction of preventing the impending catastrophic ecological crisis in the twenty first century, which otherwise can have devastating implications for them.

 Sixty years ago we achieved Independence as a result of the great non-violent struggle under the leadership of Gandhiji, one of the greatest apostles of non-violence.
 A non-violent society through non-violent means was the explicit ideal of our freedom struggle.
 It is very sad to see that today the modern civilization, which Gandhiji denounced to be a soulless civilisation of lust for pleasure and wealth, is spreading like a wildfire throughout the country.
 While various traditional major forms of violence, such as injustice to women, caste and class injustice, communalism, exploitation of rural masses by the urban still continue to exist, a potentially much greater kind of violence in the form of pollution and destruction of forests and wildlife is rapidly growing in the name of development.